A Museum of Motherhood – What’s That?

 “I have an ongoing interest in how mothers contribute to the social and economic fabric of American culture as well as the individual struggles women who are mothers experience,” says Rose.

-The annual academic “I Love MOM” Conference takes place each year in partnership with the USF Women’s and Gender Studies Department in St. Petersburg and Tampa.
+The annual academic “I Love MOM” Conference also takes place each year in partnership with the USF Women’s and Gender Studies Department in St. Petersburg and Tampa.

 The museum is located at 538 28th St. in St. Pete’s historic Kenwood district.
-Tours are by appointment only and can be made online by writing info@MOMmuseum.org or by calling 207.504.3001.
+Tours are by appointment only and can also be made online by writing info@MOMmuseum.org or by calling 207.504.3001.
 For more information, visit: www.MOMmuseum.org

 Comments are closed.